 Vandalia is a medium-sized city located in the state of Ohio.
 With a population of 15,106 people and three constituent neighborhoods, Vandalia is the 119th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Vandalia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Vandalia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vandalia are a mix of both white- and blue-collar jobs.
 Overall, Vandalia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vandalia who work in office and administrative support (14.65%), management occupations (11.89%), and sales jobs (10.68%).
+There are especially a lot of people living in Vandalia who work in office and administrative support (13.55%), management occupations (11.47%), and sales jobs (10.97%).

 Vandalia is a somewhat ethnically-diverse city.
 The people who call Vandalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vandalia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Vandalia include Irish, English, Italian, and Polish.